 His portrayal that I was too needy or volatile made me believe his mistreatment was “justified.”

-Furthermore, if you have a big heart, your empathy can sometimes put you at risk for being exploited by someone who is emotional abusive.
+Unfortunately, being empathic can put you at risk for being exploited by an emotionally abusive partner.
 This is because it may be easier for you to prioritize your partner’s emotional experience over your own.
 In some ways, you may feel that their abusive treatment towards you is justified because they felt hurt, or insecure, or angry (or any other uncomfortable emotion).

 Genuine accountability is more than an apology; it’s taking conscious steps to truly change this pattern.
 Lying to you to get you to come back is disrespectful and emotionally abusive.